local-nero/platinumwiki/README.md

 # Naming Convention

-Folders should always use the following format:
+Folders will always use the following format:

 ```
 YYYY-MM-DD